 This is a summary of the meeting of our Online Support Group, which took place on 21st May.
-The topic was ‘How to deal with aging parents from far away”.
+The topic was ‘How to deal with ageing parents far away”.
 Friends from Switzerland, Sweden, Italy, England, Indonesia, Cape Town and Jerusalem took part, and Barbaraexpat from Melbourne chaired the discussion.

 The aging, illness and death of our parents or other loved ones are topics that touch many of us and we had a record number of participants for this meeting.
 Nine women took part and we had to start by learning how to deal with the microphone and camera.
 Luckily under the technical guide of our Claudiaexpat, we soon found the right balance and had a powerful meeting, full of empathy and honesty.